Modular forms of CM type mod $\ell$: Isogeny characters and QM-abelian surfaces

 \begin{remark} The linear character $r$ from Proposition \ref{Jordan} is called isogeny character in \cite{Jordan}.
 Indeed, due to the fact that $\End_K(A)$ is a maximal order, it has a unique bilateral ideal of norm $\ell$ such that its square is the ideal generated by $\ell$.
 Since the quaternion algebra is indefinite the ideal is principal and, hence, there is an isogeny $\varphi\colon A\longrightarrow A$ of degree $\ell^2$ whose kernel is $C$. \end{remark}

-\begin{remark} In general, the quaternionic surfaces $A/K$ treated in \cite{Jordan} are no modular.
-Nevertheless, with the restrictions on $\ell$ contained in Theorem 3.7, the representation induced by the isogeny character at $\ell$ is the attached to an newfrom with CM by $K$. \end{remark}
+\begin{remark} Observe that the quaternionic surfaces $A/K$ treated in \cite{Jordan} are not necessarily modular.
+Nevertheless, for $\ell>2$ or $\ell\neq 3$ when $K=\Q(\sqrt{-3})$, by Theorem \ref{thm37} we have that $\operatorname{Ind}_{K}^{\Q} r$ arises form a newform of weight 2 with CM by $K$ and, moreover, it has trivial Nebentypus. \end{remark}

-Now, by using the modularity of $A$, we want to show that we can get an isogeny character at $\ell$ relaxing the condition on the order of the endomorphism ring of $A$ to be maximal.
+Now, under the modularity assumption on $A$, we want to show that we can get an isogeny character at $\ell$ relaxing the condition on the order of the endomorphism ring of $A$ to be maximal.